flowscan/nft-analytics-public-resources/README.md

-# Flowscan NFT Dashboard Resources
+# Flowscan NFT Dashboard Development Bounty Program

 Welcome!

-This repository is dedicated to provide information and resources for the NFT dashboard grants program by Flowscan.
+This repository is dedicated to provide information and resources for the NFT dashboard development bounty program by Flowscan.

 ## Project Overview